 - The region bordered by Railway Tracks, Lansdowne, Dufferin, and Dundas has an average crime rate of 11.22 per 1000 people and an average crime rate of 27.25 against 1000 properties.

 - The region bordered by Dovercourt Road, Queen, Ossington, and Dundas has an average crime rate of 6.02 per 1000 people and an average crime rate of 24.09 against 1000 properties.

 - The region bordered by Dundas, Dufferin, Queen, and Dovercourt has an average crime rate of 8.48 per 1000 people and an average crime rate of 22.48 against 1000 properties.

 Forest Hill South

-Rich in single-family homes and affluent families, The Forest Hill South is a Toronto neighborhood with some rate of crimes though not as high as others.
-Forest Hill South also comprises of several regions that experience different rates of crime as shown below;
+Rich in single-family homes and affluent families, The Forest Hill South is a Toronto neighborhood with some rates of crimes though not as high as others.
+Forest Hill South also comprises several regions that experience different rates of crime as shown below;

 - The Western region experiences an average crime rate of 4.04 per 1000 people and an average of 12.49 against 1000 properties.

 - The Easter region has an average crime rate of 2.32 per 1000 people and an average of 16.29 against 1000 properties.